s-a-c/dotfiles/dot-config/zsh/docs/redesignv2/migration/DRAFTS.md

 #
 # NOTE: These are *drafts only*.
 No files will be modified until you approve
 # each draft and give explicit instruction to implement/push them.

+Consolidation note:
+- Canonical sources are the draft-* files in this directory.
+- Annotated duplicates under drafts/*.md are auxiliary references and should point back to the canonical drafts.
+- After approval, auxiliary annotated copies may be removed to avoid duplication.

+See DRAFT_INDEX.md for the canonical list and approval checklist:
+- docs/redesignv2/migration/DRAFT_INDEX.md
 #
 # ---------------------------------------------------------------------------
 # 1) Draft module: `.zshrc.d.REDESIGN/70-shim-removal.zsh`